Think of any phrase with "red" in it: "red

 Nowadays, if you're unlucky enough to have your furnace, boiler or

 water heater deemed unsafe, you're just given an official looking

 form, and the gas is locked to prevent fuelling of your

 , fireplace or water tank.

 What Does a Red-Tagged Furnace Mean?

 No HVAC technician ever likes to tell a homeowner that their furnace

-fireplace or water heater has to be red-tagged.
-But they're
+fireplace or water heater has to be red-tagged

 required by law to do it, if they find that the equipment is in

 dangerous condition and poses a threat to residents or